Fortis-Collection/fortis/README.md

 `IFileFieldWrapper` |
 `IGeneralLinkFieldWrapper` |
-`IImageFieldWrapper` | for all Image fields `IIntegerFieldWrappe` |
+`IImageFieldWrapper` | for all Image fields `IIntegerFieldWrapper` |
+`INumberFieldWrapper` |
-`ILinkFieldWrapper` | for General Link, Link, Droptree, Droplink fields `IListFieldWrapper` | for all Sitecore fields that have a list `IRichTextFieldWrapper` |
+`ILinkFieldWrapper` | for any field which links to another Sitecore item e.g. Link, Droptree, Droplink `IGeneralLinkFieldWrapper` | for the General Link field in Sitecore, also implements ILinkFieldWrapper `IListFieldWrapper` | for all Sitecore fields that have a list `IRichTextFieldWrapper` |
-`ITextFieldWrapper` | for Single-Line Text, Multiline Text & Rich Text fields
+`ITextFieldWrapper` | for Single-Line Text, Multiline Text

 ## <a name="examples"></a>Code Examples